-In 2007, Google acquired DoubleClick along with all its sub-services – one of them was DoubleClick Ad Exchange.
+In 2007, Google acquired DoubleClick and all its sub-services – one of them was DoubleClick Ad Exchange.
 By 2009, Google launched DoubleClick Ad Exchange to the masses after intensely developing it for two years.
-Since its launch, AdX has continued to evolve and has helped publishers to monetize their users and grow revenue.
+Since its launch, AdX has continued to evolve and helped publishers monetize their users and grow revenue.

 So, what is Google AdX?

 Google AdX or DoubleClick Ad Exchange (AdX) is a marketplace to sell and purchase ads via real-time bidding.
-It offers a huge number of advertisers that run massive campaigns, offering publishers maximum revenue contribution.
+It offers numerous advertisers hosting massive campaigns, offering publishers maximum revenue contribution.

 The role of Google Ad Manager

 The role of Google Ad Manager is crucial as it is a mandatory prerequisite for using Google AdX.